grantj-re3/HandyIctDoco/linux-software/howtoAndroidDisplayForLinux.md

 ## Configure connection to the VNC server's desktop

-We are going to use x11vnc (installed earlier) on the VNC server to connect to DISPLAY :0 (ie. the VNC server's desktop)
+We are going to use x11vnc (installed earlier) on the VNC server to connect to DISPLAY :0 (ie. the VNC server's desktop).

 On the VNC server as user VNC_USER, create the file /home/VNC_USER/bin/x11vnc_start.sh having the contents: